 and being in the donor circle make me feel part of the club.

-I caught an earlier flight home and managed to get
+I caught an earlier flight home and managed to get a good night's sleep even with a stuffy nose.

 Rounding out the list of my "club memberships"